The Messiah Would Do Life-Affirming, Redemptive Deeds

 Isaiah 61 and its surrounding chapters speak of a glorious future for Israel.
 The description spills over into images that suggest nothing less than the final messianic time for the nation.
 Isaiah 60:20, for example, is echoed in Revelation 21:23 as John describes the very end of history.

-The scroll of the prophet Isaiah was given to him.
+And the scroll of the prophet Isaiah was given to him.
 He unrolled the scroll and found the place where it was written, “The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord’s favor.”

 And he rolled up the scroll and gave it back to the attendant and sat down.
 And the eyes of all in the synagogue were fixed on him.
 And he began to say to them, “Today this Scripture has been fulfilled in your hearing.”
 (Luke 4:17-21).

-Jesus, after reading from Isaiah 61, announces that it is being fulfilled, in fact, has been fulfilled, right then and there, in Jesus himself.
+Jesus, after reading from Isaiah 61, announces that it is being fulfilled, in fact has been fulfilled, right then and there, in Jesus himself.
 And this, he intimates, happens in the ways that Isaiah mentions:

-“To proclaim good news to the poor” (Isaiah 61:1; Luke 4:18): Only a few chapters later in Luke, John the Baptist is in prison wondering – given his circumstances – if Jesus really was the Promised One.
+“To proclaim good news to the poor” (Isaiah 61:1; Luke 4:18).
+Only a few chapters later in Luke, John the Baptist is in prison wondering—given his circumstances—if Jesus really was the Promised One.
 Jesus sends an encouraging message back to John.
 Among other things, John should be told that “the poor have the good news preached to them.”

 There was a woman who had had a disabling spirit for eighteen years.
 She was bent over and could not fully straighten herself.
 When Jesus saw her, he called her over and said to her, “Woman, you are freed from your disability.”
 And he laid his hands on her, and immediately she was made straight, and she glorified God.
 (Luke 13:11-13)

-“And recovery of sight to those who are blind” (Isaiah 61:1 in the Septuagint or Greek translation; Luke 4:18): Although Jesus undoubtedly read from a Hebrew scroll, Luke (written in Greek) uses the Septuagint version.
-Again, a few chapters later, Jesus’ response to John the Baptist’s questions includes telling John that “the blind receive their sight.”
-In the Gospels, we see Jesus restoring sight to blind people on several occasions, the most dramatic being in John 9 where we have an extended story of one such healing.
+“And recovery of sight to those who are blind” (Isaiah 61:1 in the Septuagint or Greek translation; Luke 4:18).
+Although Jesus undoubtedly read from a Hebrew scroll, Luke (written in Greek) uses the Septuagint version.
+Again, a few chapters later Jesus’ response to John the Baptist’s questions includes telling John that “the blind receive their sight.”
+In the gospels, we see Jesus restoring sight to blind people on several occasions, the most dramatic being in John 9 where we have an extended story of one such healing.